ZeroPascal/mediaPutter/README.md

 Requires all machines to have SSH Key Authorization completed and be accepting SFTP connections.

 To Use.
-Run from CLI python3 mediaPutter.py
+Run from CLI in repository folder
+> python3 mediaPutter.py

 Selecting Media:
 Either select a local folder with "Select Media Folder" or use the "NAS Location" button to configure a remote file share source.